1992–93 WFA Cup

 The 1992–93 WFA Cup was an association football knockout tournament for women's teams, held between 13 September 1992 and 24 April 1993.
 It was the 23rd season of the WFA Cup and was won by Arsenal, who defeated Doncaster Belles in the final.

 The tournament consisted eight rounds of competition proper.

 All match results and dates from the Women's FA Cup Website.

 Group 1

-First Round Proper
+First round proper

 All games were scheduled for 13 and 20 September 1992.